 Revenue recognition for the M&E work is based on stage of completion method.
+M&E works is satisfied over time upon the customer simultaneously receives and consumes the benefits provided by the Company's performance.

-The stage of completion method is determined by the proportion that construction costs incurred for work performed to-date in relation to the estimated total construction costs.
+The stage of completion method is determined by the proportion that costs incurred for work performed todate in relation to the estimated total budget costs.
+The duration of the M&E works generally takes 50 months to complete.